Master of Education in Digital Learning and Teaching

 (How much time will it take?)

 Students must complete all requirements for the Master's degree within six calendar years, beginning with the date the student commences courses carrying graduate credit applicable to the degree program.
-Once admitted, students seeking 077 licensure must meet three additional requirements: a midpoint essay, an internship, and a portfolio.

 (When can I start?)